ShaanSharma3/FILE_SHARING/README.md

-File Sharing App
+📁 File Sharing App
-This is a simple file-sharing application that allows users to upload files and get a shareable URL.
-Users can share this URL with their friends to access the uploaded files.
-The application is built using MongoDB for the backend, React for the frontend, and the Express framework.
+A simple and secure file-sharing application that allows users to upload files and generate shareable URLs.
+Built with the MERN stack (MongoDB, Express.js, React, Node.js), this app ensures smooth file uploads and access via unique links.

-Features
+✨ Features
-Upload Files: Users can upload files to the server.
+📤 Upload Files: Users can upload any file to the server.

-Shareable URL: Once a file is uploaded, a URL is generated that can be shared with others.
+🔗 Shareable URL: Instantly get a unique URL to share with friends or colleagues.

-Secure Storage: Files are stored securely in the backend.
+🔒 Secure Storage: Files are stored securely on the backend.

-Responsive Design: The frontend is built with React, providing a seamless user experience across different devices.
+📱 Responsive UI: Clean, mobile-friendly interface built with React for a smooth experience across devices.

-Technology Stack
+🛠️ Tech Stack
-Frontend: React
+Frontend: React.js

-Backend: Express.js
+Backend: Express.js (Node.js)

 Database: MongoDB